davebraze/OtoP-2/readme.md

    tasklist.txt:

    ```
-   sh genTasklist_Omega.sh NUMRUN WORKDIREC ITER REP PTOP ITERPtoP REPPtoP SAMP MET VTHRES RECVEC
+   sh genTasklist_Omega.sh NUMRUN WORKDIREC RUNMODE1 LOG1 RUNMODE2 LOG2
    ```

    * NUMRUN: total number of runs.
 This argument must be given;
    * WORKDIREC: working directory of the code.
 This argument must be given;

-   The other arguments are the same as for Grace, and are optional.
+   The other arguments are the same as for Grace, and RUNMODE2 and LOG2 are optional.

 4. run the results via SimpleQueue
    ```